Frequently Asked Questions

 * Slightly acidic pH (5.5-6.5).

-* Top dressed in organic matter.
+* Top dressed in organic matter. (do NOT mix into your initial soil mix)

 * Sandy loam or loamy soils are ideal for commercial production.

-Dragon fruit is sensitive to water logging and will suffer in soggy, wet soils.
 While it can grow in clay loam soil, it will perform poorly compared to sandy or loamy soil due to potential water logging issues.
+We recommend using perlite to both add additional drainage to the mix but also, very importantly, add oxygen at the root zone where it is needed most.

 Land Preparation